Gametrics/standards/grc.md

 ### Modifications \(M\)

-This attribute represents a list of the item’s aftermarket modifications, including custom shells, LED modifications, etc., including those done to the item's software.
+This attribute represents a list of the item's aftermarket modifications, including custom shells, LED modifications, etc., including those done to the item's software.

 What constitutes a modification rather than a repair is whether the console appears or behaves differently from a stock console.
 Replacing a damaged shell with an identical shell is a repair (swap), whereas replacing a shell with a different colored shell is a modification.